 Today was my day off.
 It was also the instructor’s only day off in a long line of workdays, but he offered to come in and train us if we wanted him to.
-Dan and I both felt like we needed more time, and jumped at the chance.
+My partner and I both felt like we needed more time, and jumped at the chance.

 I went in early and spent two valuable hours in the ground simulator learning avionics by myself.
-Dan showed up and we worked the GFS for another hour before HP stuck his head in .
+He showed up and we worked the GFS for another hour before the instructor stuck his head in.
 Turns out the simulator was indeed available, and we could do that if we wanted.
-Outstanding – let’s go.
+Outstanding – let’s go!

 I was excited for the opportunity to straighten out my steep turns and try to get a handle on the basic stall series in this aircraft.
 I knew I could do it, but had worried that just one session would not be enough.
 Then my phone pinged with a teammate asking if I knew of a Baron pilot based at Wilmington.

 I had spoken about my hangar neighbor before, and how he flew a Baron and kept it in the hangar right next door to mine.
 He talked about flying down to the Carolinas to play golf, and of course, about our airplanes.
 Through him I met a G280 Captain flying out of Philly, and the prospect of knowing someone in that community was a stroke of good fortune for me.
 I wanted to get some airtime in those as a contract pilot, and knowing someone local flying those would be good.

 The question itself felt ominous, and it turns out that it was bad news.
 It appeared that a Baron went down and one person was DOA.
 There may have been two people aboard.
 I hoped it was not my neighbor Terrence, and I further hoped that it wasn’t the instructor/G280 captain I’d met.
 They were both very nice people, and loved my airplane.
 I didn’t want it to be anyone hurt, of course, but for my own sake let it not be the two I did know.